This is a professional interest, being David’s line of work for 25 years.

 When he retired in 2008, David had trained over 4,000 ships’ Captains and Officers from all over the world, and had run almost 1,000 training courses.

-The Nautical Institute has just (June 2015) published the Second Edition of the DP Operator’s Handbook by David.
+The Nautical Institute has now published the Third Edition of the DP Operator’s Handbook by David.
 This fully revised textbook is the worldwide-accepted standard text for the training of DP Operators and others in DP-capable vessels.